system76/docs/_articles/open-firmware-smmstore.md

 calling Schedule method failed: "failed to add boot entry: exit code: 5
 ```

 We may need to clear the SMMSTORE ROM by re-flashing a patched firmware using a flash drive with a custom firmware file.
 Here are the steps to perform that action.
-After flashing, this will remove any custom EFI variables (such as those installed by boot managers)
+After flashing, this will remove any custom EFI variables (such as those installed by boot managers).

 Please download the zip file for your sytem and unzip the files within to a FAT32 formatted USB drive.
 Then shutdown the laptop and remove all NVMe M.2 drive(s) in the system using the step by step instructions for your system: